Kastriot of Kanina: History

 Alexander Komnenos Asen was possibly the son of John Komnenos Asen and succeeded him after 1363.
 He styled himself as "lord of Kanina and Valona" (Kaninae et Aulonae dominus, in Latin) and probably died in 1371 in the Battle of Maritsa.
 He maintained extensive diplomatic relations with the Republic of Venice and the Republic of Ragusa as his predecessor.
 The letter which mentions Kastriot of Kanina was sent by Alexander Komnenos Asen to the Ragusan senate on September 2, 1368.
 In the letter he thanked the senate for granting him Ragusan citizenship and listed the members of his court as figures who were witnesses to his citizenship oath.
 Those listed included the two voivodes (military commanders), Prodan and Mikleush, Branilo kephale of Valona, Kastriot of Kanina, Rajče, master of court (dvorodzica), Ujedja, Asen's cup-bearer, logothete Gjurica, the two judges, Stamati and Abrad and other figures.
-The same multiethnic court must have been in place in the time of John Komnenos Asen.
+The same apparently multiethnic court must have been in place in the time of John Komnenos Asen.